FAQs

 What tools do you use to run the website?

-What tools do you use to create its charts?
+What tools do you use to create the charts?

-Data For India uses an open source JavaScript charting library Chart.js for creating its interactive charts.
+Data For India uses an open source JavaScript visualisation library ECharts for creating its interactive charts.

 Do you provide an API to access the data available on the platform?